-Monitoring: Post-construction field data has not been collected for any of the parameters.
+Construction was completed in December, 2016.
+Post-construction field data has not been collected for any of the parameters.
 This is a more recent construction activity, meaning it is unlikely the site has reached dynamic equilibrium (DE).
-Depth field data will be assessed after multiple periodic channel surveys have been performed, such that temporal changes to bathymetry can be observed.
+The initial assessment of post-construction depth field data will occur after the next channel survey is performed (2018 or 2019).
+Status to DE will be assessed after an additional channel survey is performed (2020 or 2021).
 Once the site has reached DE, post-construction velocity field data will be collected and assessed.